Before You Buy A Kitsch Shampoo Bar Read This Review

 They have clearly reformulated all their products but there are still conditioner bars with the old formulations in circulation (like here) so stay away from any Kitsch conditioner bars that have the old spotty packaging if you want to avoid conditioner with silicones in too.

-All the shampoo bars (and conditioner bars) on Kitsch’s website no longer contain any silicones on the ingredients lists, so you should be good to shop there.
+All the shampoo bars (and conditioner bars) on Kitsch’s website no longer contain any silicones on the ingredients lists, so it is fine to shop there.

 Please be aware that shipping comes from Kitsch’s warehouse in the USA.
 If you are in a different country, your order will still be shipped from the USA.
 This isn’t clear so I thought I’d mention it.